knowlen/dotfiles/README.md

 >> ![tmux2](https://sanctum.geek.nz/arabesque/wp-content/uploads/2012/08/synchronize-panes.gif)
 #
 > **Send command to current and last selected pane:** alt+r
+     Click on two panes to sync them up, then us alt+r to prompt for a command that will be sent to both.
 #
 > **Session cycling:** alt+{q,e}
 >>   Allows you to have multiple independent terminal workspaces without having to alt+tab between